darrpannn7/Flight-Reservation-Platform-with-Fair-Queue-Booking-Engine/Flight_booking-main/README.md

 - **Responsive Design** – Mobile-first UI with React + Tailwind CSS (optional)
 - **Modular MERN Architecture** – Clean separation of frontend and backend

-> **Focus:** Core booking logic only.
-No payment, QR codes, or admin panel — keeps the system lightweight and educational.

 ---